TrudAX/denistrunin-blog/src/draft/integration-outboundweb/index.md

 1. First, you need to create a set of documents that are ready for export.
 These will serve as your test data.

-2. Next, run the Performance test operation.
+2. Next, run the **Performance test** operation.
 This operation allows you to:
-   - Specify a standard query filter for the Document log table (this means you can create multiple clients if needed)
+   - Specify a standard query filter for the **Export document log** table (this means you can create multiple clients if needed)
-   - Run processing of these records in a loop for a specified period (set by the Duration parameter)
+   - Run processing of these records in a loop for a specified period (set by the **Duration** parameter)

 3. The test can be run in two modes:
    - Reusing the same connections to export documents
    - Creating a new connection (instance of HttpClient class) for every export line

-Here's what the Performance test operation form looks like:
+Here's what the **Performance test** operation form looks like:

 ![Performance test operation](PerformanceTest.png)